Front Range Fed

 How do I use this honey sriracha sauce as a glaze?

-I love this homemade sauce as a glaze for chicken, shrimp or veggies.
-As is, it's a fairly thin sauce.
-When using for chicken or shrimp, simply heat the sauce in a small saucepan over medium heat, then add a cornstarch slurry (2 teaspoon of cornstarch mixed with 3 teaspoon cold water) to the sauce.
+I love this homemade sauce as a glaze for chicken, shrimp, or veggies (like these Honey Sriracha Brussels Sprouts!).
+As is, it's a fairly thin sauce, which works well as a glaze for veggies.
+When glazing chicken or shrimp, simply simmer the sauce in a small saucepan on the stove over low heat, then add a cornstarch slurry (2 teaspoon of cornstarch mixed with 3 teaspoon cold water) to the sauce.
 Let it cook for about 2 minutes or until the sauce has thickened to your liking.
-Then add to chicken breasts, wings, shrimp, or whatever you want to put it on!
+Then add to chicken thighs for Honey Sriracha Chicken, wings, shrimp, or whatever you want to put it on!
 (Bonus: doing this not only thickens the sauce but makes a slightly sticky sauce too - great for chicken wings!)

 closeup of honey sriracha sauce.